AVMf/avmf/README.md

 #### Building with IntelliJ & Maven

-1. Select 'File' &rarr; 'Open'.
+1.Select 'File' &rarr; 'Open'.
-2. Navigate to the root directory of your installation of AVM*f*.
+2.Navigate to the root directory of your installation of AVM*f*.
-3. Select the 'pom.xml' file and click 'Finish'.
+3.Select the 'pom.xml' file and click 'Finish'.
-4. Open the Maven Projects toolbar using 'View' &rarr; 'Tool Windows' &rarr; 'Maven Projects'.
+4.Open the Maven Projects toolbar using 'View' &rarr; 'Tool Windows' &rarr; 'Maven Projects'.
-5. Select the AVM*f* project and click 'package'.
+5.Select the AVM*f* project and click 'package'.
-6. A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM*f*'s main directory; if this JAR file does not exist, then the installation with IntelliJ failed and you will not yet be able to use AVM*f*.
+6.A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM*f*'s main directory; if this JAR file does not exist, then the installation with IntelliJ failed and you will not yet be able to use AVM*f*.
 Please try these steps again or, alternatively, try another